-- I found that the adjustable handle kept moving out of place while I was using the trimmer.
+- The adjustable handle kept moving out of place while using the trimmer.

-- I’m over 6 foot and found that even at its most extended, I had to bend slightly to use this effectively.
+- I’m over 6 feet tall and found that even at its most extended, I had to bend slightly to use this effectively.

-Some trimmers, like the Sun Joe TRJ13STE, don’t have adjustable handles.
-If you’re above or below average in height, it can tire out your back or arms more quickly.
-But the Craftsman CMESTA900 can be adjusted for different people, so you’ll be able to offload your gardening onto a family member when the weather is bad.
+Some corded string trimmers, like the Sun Joe TRJ13STE, don’t have adjustable handles.
+However, you can adjust the Craftsman CMCST900 for different people, so you’ll be able to offload your gardening onto a family member when the weather is bad.